 Students must document their hours in a timely manner.
 They must be documented within three months of completion or the hours will not be approved.
 All incoming freshmen will be registered through their Religious Studies classes to learn how to input their service hours online.
 Service hours are entered on x2vol on an ongoing basis each year.
 Students must have the appropriate supervisor electronically approve hours via x2vol or the hours will be denied.
-Incoming freshmen service hours begin with their tenure at Christian Brothers; students may not transfer any hours before their freshman year.
+Incoming freshmen service hours begin with their tenure at Christian Brothers.
 For a list of acceptable Christian Service hours, please see the Christian Service webpage.